 What are Permitted Development Rights?

-Permitted development only applies to houses and outhouses (never flats or maisonettes), and it’s worth remembering that the national PD rights guidance may be suspended by individual planning authorities under what is known as an Article 4 direction.
+Permitted development rights only apply to houses and outhouses (never flats or maisonettes), and it’s worth remembering that the national PD rights guidance may be suspended by individual planning authorities under what is known as an Article 4 direction.

 There may also be exceptions if you live in a listed building or in a conservation area, and if you’ve had building work done in the past, you may also have used up some or all of your permitted development rights.

-You should always speak to a qualified architect or designer to make sure your plans are compliant before you start building, and consider applying for a lawful development certificate.
+You should always speak to a qualified architect or designer to make sure your plans are compliant before you start building, and we strongly recommend applying for a Lawful Development Certificate to ensure that your build is legal.
 Here is a brief summary of the rules that came into force in 2019:

 Brief summary of Permitted Development Rights